academe/XeroPHP/README.md

 at this stage.
 * Lots more documentation and examples.
 * Tests.
 Any help is setting some up would be great.
+* Docs on the Expiry class, which splits OAuthParams into two separate classes.

 Quick Start
 -----------